|Nutrition Facts (per serving)|

-These wonderful buttermilk pancakes and light and fluffy, and absolutely delicious with lots of butter and maple syrup.
+These wonderful buttermilk pancakes are light, fluffy, and absolutely delicious, especially doused with melty butter and maple syrup.
 Make these pancakes for your weekend family breakfast.

-The batter is easy, and it's a quick preparation because there's no need to separate eggs and beat the whites.
+Prepping the batter is quick and easy because there's no need to separate the eggs and beat the whites.

 - 2 cups all-purpose flour